AndreasHefti/flyKo/README.md

 Fly-Ko is a top-level 2D game framework for Kotlin.
 Focusing on intuitive API and build within stringent architecture and design principles like Component-Entity-System, Builder/DSL and component indexing for fast access.

-The main idea of Firefly is to have a top-level 2D game API that comes with an in-build Component-Entity-System architecture that helps to organize all the game-objects, data and assets in a well-defined form and helps a lot on keeping the game code-base as flexible as possible for changes.
+The main goal of Firefly is to have a top-level 2D game API that comes with an in-build Component-Entity-System architecture that helps to organize all the game-objects, data and assets in a well-defined form and helps a lot on keeping the game code-base as flexible as possible for changes.
 Since almost everything in Fly-Ko is a component, to create them is following always the very same builder DSL while business-code stays in their System(s).